 PathwayTimetableCredits in the SHSM Bundle

-In developing pathways for the SHSM, you should be mindful of the following:
+In developing pathways for the SHSM, boards should consider the following:

 • Students need a clear map that shows how the credits in the bundle provide them with the pathway to a future career.